Rotating multi-charge spindles and their microstates: The charged Cardy formula and the spindle microstates

 Notice, that for arbitrary magnetic charges, the flavor symmetries $K_1=Q_1-Q_3$, $K_2= Q_2- Q_3$ and $K_3=J$ mix in a non-trivial way.
 For completeness, we give the matrix level $k_{AB}$, $A,B = 1,2,3,$ \bea k_{1,1} & = 4 a_{4\rd} \? \fp^2 \, , \qquad k_{1,2} = 2 a_{4\rd}(\fp^1+\fp^2-\fp^3) \, , \qquad k_{1,3} = -\frac{1}{3} a_{4\rd} \left( \frac{1}{n_1} + \frac{1}{n_2} \right) (\fp^1-\fp^3) \, , \\ k_{2,2} & =4 a_{4\rd} \? \fp^1 \, , \qquad k_{2,3} = - \frac{1}{3} a_{4\rd} \left( \frac{1}{n_1} + \frac{1}{n_2} \right) (\fp^2-\fp^3) \, , \\ k_{3,3} & = - a_{4\rd} \? \left( \frac{1}{9} \left(\frac{1}{n_1}+\frac{1}{n_2}\right) \left(\frac{1}{n_1^2} - \frac{1}{n_2^2}\right) + \? \fp^1 \fp^2 \fp^3 \right) . \eea

-\section[\texorpdfstring{$\cA_{2\rd}$}{A[2d]} for general \texorpdfstring{$\cN = 1$}{N=1} theories on the spindle]{$\cA_{2\rd}$ for general $\cN=1$ theories on the spindle} The black string solution in \cite{Ferrero:2020laf}, being a solution to minimal gauged supergravity, can be embedded in all AdS$_5$ string and M-theory compactifications,\footnote{With some restrictions due to the quantization conditions of the charges.} in particular in all the type IIB vacua AdS$_5\times$ SE$_5$ associated with five-dimensional regular Sasaki-Einstein manifolds SE$_5$.
+\section[\texorpdfstring{$\cA_{2\rd}$}{A[2d]} for general \texorpdfstring{$\cN = 1$}{N=1} theories on the spindle]{$\cA_{2\rd}$ for general $\cN=1$ theories on the spindle} The black string solution in \cite{Ferrero:2020laf}, being a solution to minimal gauged supergravity, can be embedded in all AdS$_5$ string and M-theory compactifications,\footnote{There are restrictions due to the quantization conditions of the charges and the regularity of the uplift that need to be discussed on a case-by-case basis.} in particular in all the type IIB vacua AdS$_5\times$ SE$_5$ associated with five-dimensional regular Sasaki-Einstein manifolds SE$_5$.
 It would be interesting to find spindle black string solutions depending on more general charges and angular momentum in such compactifications.
 While finding the explicit solution is a difficult task, there is a simple quantum field theory prediction for the anomaly polynomial and the central charge of the corresponding CFT$_2$.
 In this section, we briefly discuss the form of the anomaly polynomial for general theories.
 We also discuss the case of solutions of mimimal and half-maximal gauged supergravity that can be embedded in infinitely many type II and M theory compactifications.